Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-It’s a long flight to South Korea, so having a comfortable business-class seat can make the journey much more enjoyable.
+It’s a long flight to South Korea, so having a comfortable seat in business class can make the journey much more enjoyable.

-If you’re looking for an incredible trip in 2025 without breaking the bank, take a look at this deal we found that can get you into Seoul in comfort.
+If you’re looking for an incredible trip this year or next without breaking the bank, take a look at this deal, which can get you to Seoul in comfort and style.

 Award Deal to Seoul — Details